haakoan/SynthGrav/README.md

 For a detailed guide on how to generate signals and use the software, refer to the Jupyter Notebook `Getting_started.ipynb` included in the repository.

+## Unit Tests

+We have implemented a suite of unit tests to ensure the reliability and robustness of SynthGrav.
+These tests cover key functionalities and aim to catch any regressions or errors that could affect the package's performance.
+Running the unit tests is highly recommended after making changes to the code.
+The tests can be found in the `unittest.py`.

 ## References

 ## License